Rathcoole ambush: Ambush

 When the Auxiliaries arrived back at the area on their return trip, the volunteers held off from attacking the first 3 lorries in the convoy and waited until the fourth vehicle had reached the sixth mine.
 Once the Crossley tender was in position, the mine was detonated; however, due to the ground being too soft, the blast was absorbed and only disabled the vehicle.
 The volunteers immediately opened fire on the stricken lorry, pinning down the Auxiliaries and preventing them from leaving their vehicle.
-The IRA also opened fire with their Hotchkiss machine gun, though they were later forced to disuse it due to jamming.
-At the same time, the Lancia, which was travelling at the front of the convoy, turned around to provide assistance, but was also disabled after it drove over another mine.
+The IRA also opened fire with their Hotchkiss machine gun, though they were later forced to discontinue using it due to jamming.
+At the same time, the Lancia, which was travelling at the front of the convoy, turned around to assist, but was also disabled after it drove over another mine.
 The volunteers then attempted to assault the fourth lorry, but were forced back by machine gunfire from the third lorry.

 Despite being taken completely by surprise, the Auxiliaries managed to form defensive positions by taking cover in and around their vehicles.
-They immediately began firing towards the IRA's positions with their Lewis gums, but due the terrain providing the volunteers with natural protection they failed to inflict any casualties.
+They immediately began firing towards the IRA's positions with their Lewis guns, but due to the terrain providing the volunteers with natural protection they failed to inflict any casualties.
 However, due to the intensity of the machine gun fire, the IRA were not able to advance beyond their positions.
 Attempting to outflank the republican positions, a group of 5 Auxiliaries from the third lorry left their vehicle and began making their way up the road.
 Upon seeing this, the volunteers set off another of their mines as the Auxiliaries were passing over it, incapacitating 3 of them.
-The remaining 2 men who weren't affected by the blast began firing towards IRA before both of them were eventually shot.
+The remaining 2 men who weren't affected by the blast began firing towards the IRA before both of them were eventually shot.

 After recognising the precarious situation he was faced with, the commander of the convoy William Edward Crossey ordered one of his men, Francis Scott, to run back to their barracks in Millstreet and alert the rest of their company.
 Despite coming under heavy gunfire during the initial part of his journey, Scott managed to reach Mount Leader House and reinforcements were immediately sent to relieve the convoy.
-However, whilst driving to the ambush site, the relief force found that the road was blocked by 3 cut down trees.
+However, whilst driving to the ambush site, the relief force found that the road was blocked by 3 cut-down trees.
 Subsequently, some of the men then began making their way on foot but would arrive after the ambush had ended.